 What Would We Learn About Stress Before The Big Game?

-Personal GPS tracking systems can record detailed information regarding location and position of a vehicle, animal or person.
+Personal GPS tracking systems can record detailed information regarding the location and position of a vehicle, animal, or person.
 If either McCoy or Ingram kept a GPS tracker in their possession would the GPS tracking data show the players spending additional time in the gym lifting weights?

 Would the GPS tracking data show the two young men enjoying life and relaxing in the sunny California area?

-Although a fan could never really understand how a player deals with pressure and stress related to a championship game, if a player kept a tracking system with them people might have some idea of how the player manages the stress.
+Although a fan could never really understand how a player deals with pressure and stress related to a championship game if a player kept a tracking system with the people might have some idea of how the player manages the stress.

 Alabama and Texas are sure to provide an entertaining and exciting game later tonight at the Rose Bowl in Pasadena, California.
 Tracking System Direct hopes that no players get hurt and the referees let the players play.